accelist/nextjs-starter/README.md

 - `UseAuthorizedAxios` and `UseAuthorizedSwrFetcher` hooks for acquiring HTTP clients with Authorization Bearer header set

+- Enabled container builds on GitLab CI or GitHub CI

 - Batteries included: `jotai`, Bootstrap 5, `react-bootstrap`, FontAwesome 5, `sweetalert2`

 ## How to Use?